Björn Werner: 2013 season

 On July 24, 2013, Werner signed a four-year contract worth $7.9 million featuring a $4.12 million signing bonus.
 On September 8, 2013, Werner played his first NFL game.
 During a 21-17 win over the Oakland Raiders, Werner made also his first tackle.
 In week 15, Werner had his first sack in the NFL against the Houston Texans.
 During the season, Werner played in 13 games making 18 tackles with 4 passes defended and 2.5 sacks.
 Werner entered the playoffs with the Colts and played in both of the Colts' playoff games: their Wild Card win over the Kansas City Chiefs and their Divisional Round loss to the New England Patriots.

 2014 season

 Werner had 3 tackles in a Week 1 loss against the Denver Broncos.
 He had his first career two-sack game against the Baltimore Ravens in Week 5.
 After Week 7, however, his only stat other than tackles was a pass defensed in Week 16 against the Dallas Cowboys.
 Although he was active for the Colts' playoff wins over the Cincinnati Bengals and Denver Broncos, he was inactive for their AFC Championship Game loss to the New England Patriots.

 2015 season

 Werner appeared in 10 games during the 2015 season, making 13 combined tackles.
 On March 8, 2016, he was waived by the Colts.

 Jacksonville Jaguars

-2016 season

 Werner signed with the Jacksonville Jaguars on May 11, 2016.
 He was released on August 30, 2016.